For parents at their wit's end...

 Dear Overwhelmed Parent,

-Are you the parent or primary caregiver of a child between the ages of 2 - 15 who is facing challenges with your child’s behavior?
-Then there’s a good chance that you may feel like you’re standing alone with these challenges.
+Are you the parent or primary caregiver of a child between the ages of 2 - 15 who has a difficult relationship with your child, your partner or yourself?
+Or are you at your wit's end with your child's behavior?
+Could you use some support?

 Question #1: Does your child have more extreme, frequent or longer lasting behavioral reactions that seem like they are out of proportion to what is actually happening?

 Question #2: Do you find yourself in a power struggle with your child more than 50% of the time when it comes to any of the following?